-"Software" means any downloadable tools, including the licensed Looker data platform, and any other computer software provided by Looker for use in connection with the Services, and any copies, modifications, derivative works or enhancements thereto.
+"Software" means any downloadable tools, including the licensed Google data platform, and any other computer software provided by Looker for use in connection with the Services, and any copies, modifications, derivative works or enhancements thereto.

 "Suspend" or "Suspension" means disabling access to or use of the Services or components of the Services.

 "Taxes" means all government-imposed taxes, except for taxes based on Google's net income, net worth, asset value, property value, or employment.